-- Loosen chain brake nuts until they are finger tight against the chain brake. - Turn adjusting screw clockwise until chain solidly contacts bottom of guide bar rail.
+Loosen bar nuts until they are finger tight against the clutch cover.

+Turn adjusting screw clockwise until chain solidly contacts bottom of guide bar rail.

-- Using bar tool, roll chain around guide bar to ensure all links are in bar groove. - Lift up tip of guide bar to check for sag.
-Release tip of guide bar, then turn adjusting screw until sag does not exist. - While lifting tip of guide bar, tighten chain brake nuts securely with the bar tool.
+Using bar tool, roll chain around guide bar to ensure all links are in bar groove.

+Lift up tip of guide bar to check for sag.
+Release tip of guide bar, then turn adjusting screw until sag does not exist.

+6. While lifting tip of guide bar, tighten bar nuts securely with the bar tool.

-- Use the screwdriver end of the bar tool to move chain around guide bar. - If chain does not rotate, it is too tight.
-Slightly loosen chain brake nuts and loosen chain by turning the adjusting screw counterclockwise.
-Retighten chain brake nuts. - If chain is too loose, it will sag below the guide bar.
+Use the screwdriver end of the bar tool to move chain around guide bar.

+If chain does not rotate, it is too tight.
+Slightly loosen bar nuts and loosen chain by turning the adjusting screw 1/4 turn counterclockwise.
+Retighten bar nuts.

+If chain is too loose, it will sag below the guide bar.
 DO NOT operate the saw if the chain is loose.